Taking an Updated Look at the Data LGI Homes, Inc. (LGIH)

-JP Morgan equity researchers changed the status of LGI Homes, Inc. (NASDAQ: LGIH) shares from “Overweight” to a “Neutral” rating in the report published on September 11th, 2019.
-Other analysts, including BTIG Research, also published their reports on LGIH shares.
-BTIG Research repeated the rating from the previous report, marking LGIH under “Sell” rating, in the report published on August 7th, 2019.
-Additionally, LGIH shares got another “Outperform” rating from Wells Fargo.
-On the other hand, Wedbush Reiterated the “Neutral” rating for LGIH shares, as published in the report on July 6th, 2018.
-Wedbush seems to be going bullish on the price of LGIH shares, based on the price prediction for LGIH, indicating that the shares will jump to $73, giving the shares “Neutral” rating based on their report from April 10th, 2018.
-Another “Outperform” rating came from Wedbush , providing a prediction for $73 price target according to the report published in February 13th, 2018.
+JP Morgan equity researchers changed the status of LGI Homes, Inc. (NASDAQ: LGIH) shares from “Neutral” to a “Underweight” rating in the report published on March 18th, 2020.
+Other analysts, including JP Morgan, also published their reports on LGIH shares.
+JP Morgan repeated the rating from the previous report, marking LGIH under “Neutral” rating, in the report published on September 11th, 2019.
+Additionally, LGIH shares got another “Sell” rating from BTIG Research, setting a target price of $62 on the company’s shares, according to the report published in August 7th, 2019.
+On the other hand, JP Morgan Upgrade the “Overweight” rating for LGIH shares, as published in the report on September 21st, 2018.
+Wedbush seems to be going bullish on the price of LGIH shares, based on the price prediction for LGIH, indicating that the shares will jump from $73 to $65, giving the shares “Neutral” rating based on their report from July 6th, 2018.
+Another “Neutral” rating came from Wedbush , providing a prediction for $65 price target according to the report published in April 10th, 2018.

 The present dividend yield for LGIH owners is set at 0, marking the return investors will get regardless of the company’s performance in the upcoming period.
 In addition, the growth of sales from quarter to quarter is recording 42.40%, hinting the company’s progress in the upcoming progress.